The cost to be kind, rewind

 The year was 1977 …

 When the first VHS player was released to the U.S. masses in the mid-70s, it was seen as a status symbol.
 An object in your home that you could brag about to your guests because you were cutting-edge and could afford the latest and greatest.
-Even though Betamax players were more expensive (retailing for as much as $2295 for top tier models) the VHS player was the new kid on the block.
-And with an original price tag between $1,000 – $1,400 (still outrageously expensive for the time, even for the today’s standards), you can see why Betamax waned from competition.
+Even though Betamax players were technically more technologically advanced, hence the more expensive price tag (retailing for as much as $2295 for top tier models), the VHS player was the new kid on the block.
+And with an original price tag between $1,000 – $1,400 (still outrageously expensive for the time, even for today’s standards), you can see why Betamax waned from competition.

-The VHS player’s technology was newer and cheaper, and its shelf life as the prime piece of home theater would last more than 20 years, until the DVD made its debut in 1997.
+The VHS player’s technology was newer and cheaper, and its shelf life as the prime piece of home theater entertainment would last more than 20 years, until the DVD made its debut in 1997 to take the crown.

 By the 1980s …